The Difference: Cash Basis Accounting vs. Accrual Accounting

 This is why cash basis accounting works best for small companies or those with simple transactions, while larger companies prefer the accrual method.

 Choosing the Right Method for Your Business

-Choosing between cash basis accounting vs. accrual accounting can seem challenging, but there are some basic considerations that can help you to decide.
+Choosing between cash basis vs. accrual accounting can seem challenging, but there are some basic considerations that can help you decide.

 Keep in mind that if your business earns more than $5 million in annual sales, you must use the accrual method.
-But if your business earns less than $5 million, you may choose between these two methods.
+However, if your business earns less than $5 million, you may choose between the two methods.